redhat-developer/code.quarkus.redhat.com/README.md

 make merge-with-upstream
 ```

-# Release a new RHBQ
+# Release a new RHBQ path version (major.minor.patch)

+> **Releasing minor version may require an update (and some possible adaptation) of the code.quarkus.io subtree.**

 ## Create a release commit